Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducibility Signature Construction Methods

-Building a dynamic workflow signature is central to our reproducibility tests.
+Building a dynamic workflow signature is central to our approach to reproducibility testing.
 Moreover, at \ac{SKA} scale, these signatures need very efficient construction and comparison routines.
+A significant challenge of managing computational workflows at this level of scale is the massive parallelism required to handle the volume of data these instruments produce.
+As such, any workflow operation must handle extreme and dynamic scale in addition to online hardware failures, making robustness and networking efficiency central concerns.
 To this end, we take inspiration from blockchain technologies, borrowing the Merkle tree cryptographic data structure \citep{merkle_digital_1988}.
-Information about each workflow model component, dictated by our tenet definitions, is stored in a Merkle tree, the root of which provides a signature for that component.
-Inserting these signatures into a blockchain mirroring their connectivity in the original workflow creates a \ac{BlockDAG}.
+Information about each workflow model component, dictated by tenet definitions, is stored in a Merkle tree, the root of which provides a signature for that component.
+Inserting these signatures into a blockchain-like hash-graph mirroring their connectivity in the original workflow creates a \ac{BlockDAG}.
 The root of a Merkle tree constructed from the leaves of this \ac{BlockDAG} is a signature for the entire workflow.
 Similar to how blockchains are cryptographically secure, subtle changes to component provenance information result in drastic changes to the final signature, but structuring this signature makes it efficient to identify where these changes occur.
 Given two workflow BlockDAGs, one can walk through a topological sort of the nodes to find the first differing signature.
+The information stored in each block by each workflow component changes for each reproducibility tenet.
+We collect the hashes of leaf nodes, insert those into a Merkle tree, and take the root as a signature for the entire workflow for a particular tenet.